landfill-eforms/landfill-web-app/README.md

 1. Start Eclipse.
 2. Import `landfill-web-app/server` as Gradle Project.
 3. If Gradle has not automatically downloaded the project dependencies, right click on the 'server' project folder and click Gradle->Refresh Gradle Project.
-4. Add the Microsoft SQL Server JDBC driver 'sqljdbc42.jar' as an external JAR.
+4. Add the Microsoft SQL Server JDBC driver `sqljdbc42.jar` from the `server/lib` directory to the project's build path.

 ### Database Management
 Coming soon...